Cumulocity-IoT/cumulocity-microservice-service-request-mgmt/README.md

 The microservice also contains a [default service implementation](src/main/java/cumulocity/microservice/service/request/mgmt/service/c8y)

-This default classes provide a basic FMS implementation in Cumulocity which is working without connecting to any external system.
-The internal created objects (Events) can be used to implement an asynchronous integration mechanism, see next integration option 1.
+This default classes provide a basic FSM implementation in Cumulocity which is working without connecting to any external system.
+The internal created objects (Events) can be used to implement an asynchronous integration mechanism, see integration option 1.

 # Priority & Status Configuration

-Priority and status can be configured and managed during runtime.
-There isn't a predefined priority or status set.
+Priorities and status can be configured and managed during runtime.
+There isn't a predefined priority or status set implemented.
 This flexible design decision helps to integrated with any FSM/ITS.
 Even this systems have a configurable priority and status set.
-It is also possible to implement an automatic synchronization of status and priority list.
+It is also possible to implement an automatic synchronization of status and priority list between both systems.

 Use following API to configure:
 [Priorities](./docs/Apis/ServiceRequestPriorityControllerApi.md) are rather simple and reflect the priority set which exist in the system.